Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

-**Use Trimming to Improve Network Construction**
+**Adaptive Edge Trimming**

-Next, we will refine the network by removing long-distance connections, which are unlikely to represent real cellular interactions.
+Next, we will clean the network from reconstruction artifacts.
+In particular, we will remove long-distance connections, which are unlikely to represent real cellular interactions.
+For this purpose, we leverage tysserand to perform adaptive edge trimming.

 .. code-block:: python